leungxa/flickrfeed/README.md

 # Outlook
 If I were to spend more time on the project I would look into the Angular testing frameworks and add a fully featured suite of unit tests instead of the basic tests currently implemented.
 Polishing out the UI would also enhance the experience.
+Currently there is a bit of code duplication in the html for displaying the image and its details, which could be reduced down to a singular reusable Angular directive.
 My next implementation would be the simple feature of accessing the full image via clicking on the preview.
 Also I think that a search functionality or a way to filter on tags would also be useful.